 A scholarship search can be very fruitful if you’re patient enough.
-First, figure out what scholarships you should look for by making a list of criteria relevant to you (everything from your intended major to hobbies to ethnic background); you’ll find helpful advice on making your scholarship lists here and here.
+First, figure out what scholarships you should look for by making a list of criteria relevant to you (everything from your intended major to hobbies to ethnic background); you can find helpful advice on making scholarship lists all over the internet.
 You can also dive in by looking at the big national scholarships (ones that pay $10,000 or more).
-These will be the most competitive and time consuming to apply for but can possibly pay for a year or more of college tuition and fees.
+These will be the most competitive and time-consuming to apply for but can possibly pay for a year or more of college tuition and fees.
 Next, look at scholarships offered by your intended colleges.
 Finally, do research into smaller scholarships that match your search criteria.
 Always read the qualifications first; if you don’t meet the requirements, write the name of the scholarship on an itemized list so you don’t accidentally look at it again later on.
 You may find that there is an amalgam of scholarships that you can win worth $100–$1,000, well worth the time to fill out an application or write an essay.
-(And you can start your scholarship search here!)

 North Central University

 Set aside a designated time each week to search and apply for scholarships.
 Don’t limit yourself to just online scholarship websites.
 Contact local and national businesses, corporations, and organizations directly to inquire about any they may offer.
 For those who are fortunate enough to not have to work, make it your part-time job.
 It’ll pay off big time in the end.

 Find thousands of dollars worth of scholarships right here on CollegeXpress using our Scholarship Search tool!